 Acanthamoeba is an eye infection which is a common condition for people who wear contact lenses.
 It could result from poor hygiene and improper lens handling.
 In order to prevent Acanthamoeba keratitis, always follow proper instructions while wearing lenses.
-Proper use of lens prevents all types of eye infections including those caused by acanthamoeba.
-Sometimes Acanthamoeba keratitis is difficult to treat and requires corneal transplant.
+Proper use of lens prevents all types of eye infections including those caused by Acanthamoeba.
+Sometimes Acanthamoeba keratitis is difficult to treat and requires a corneal transplant.

-What is acanthameba keratitis?
+What is Acanthamoeba Keratitis?

 Acanthamoeba is a rare but sometimes serious infection of the eye.
 It can also result in permanent visual impairment or loss of vision.
-These are naturally occurring amoeba or tiny celled organisms which are mostly found in nature, soil, air and water sources like taps, wells, hot tubs and sewage systems.
+These are naturally occurring amoeba or tiny celled organisms which are mostly found in nature, soil, air and water sources like taps, wells, hot tubs, and sewage systems.
 When these tiny particles infect our eye, we get acanthamoeba keratitis infection.
-The condition was first diagnosed in 1973, where 90% cases involved contact lens users.
-Acanthamoeba cause acanthamoeba keratitis which infects the cornea, the outermost covering of the eye.
+The condition was first diagnosed in 1973, where 90% of cases involved contact lens users.
+Acanthamoeba cause Acanthamoeba keratitis which infects the cornea, the outermost covering of the eye.

 Some facts about Keratitis